Late Effects after a Bone Marrow Transplant in Children

 • attention deficit disorder

-Neuropsychological tests can help determine if a learning disability exists and the type of school accommodation a child needs.
+A pediatric neuropsychologist can test your child to determine if a learning disability exists and the type of school accommodation a child needs.
 Similar tests help teens and young adults identify types of work that match their learning and performance skills.

 Watch a video about learning and attention problems that sometimes arise in children after transplant.